Fishing Sandringham has proven to be very successful … Read More.. about Fishing Sandringham Jetties, Rockwall & By Kayak

 I recommend a paternoster rig on Portarlington Pier, while either a paternoster or running sinker on the beach.

-Fishing from the beach at and after dusk and then before and just after dawn can be great for flathead.
+The Portarlington Caravan Park beach is just in front of the park.
+I recommend at and after dusk and then before and just after dawn can be great for flathead.

 Rig either a paternoster or running sinker.
 Use a beach rod – 10 or more – to get out of the shallows.